GuillermoVR92/Deep-RL-Pong_with_PPO_Agent/README.md

 However, it is sufficient to train the Agent using only the actions LEFTFIRE and RIGHTFIRE.

 #### Observation Space
-The size of the observation space determined by two temproally adjacent, cropped, downscaaled 80x80 greyscale screenshots of the game screen.
+The size of the observation space determined by two temporally adjacent, cropped, downscaaled 80x80 greyscale screenshots of the game screen.

 #### Rewards
 The reward is given by the game score.